kamicharan/EFI-HACKINTOSH-OPENCORE-RYZEN-5-5500-ASUS-TUF-GAMING-A520M-PLUS-2-ASROCK-RX-6600-8GB/README.md

 - AppleMCEReporterDisabler.kext
 - Lilu.kext
 - NVMeFix.kext (only if you have NVME storage in your build)
-- USBMap.kext (Do it yourself, every desktop needs its own USB mapping!)
+- USBMap.kext (Do your own, every desktop needs its own USB mapping!)
 - RealtekRTL8111.kext
 - RestrictEvents.kext
 - SMCAMDProcessor.kext
 - VirtualSMC.kext
 - WhateverGreen.kext
--

 ## SSDTs used:
 - Do your own SSDT search, it could be different for every setup!